 At least two weeks before the last day of classes in the second semester of Honors work, you will turn in your completed honors thesis and defend your work in a comprehensive oral examination.
 Three professors will make up your examination committee.
 At least one of those professors will come from your concentration area.

 Successful Honors projects will be awarded one of three levels: honors, high honors, or highest honors.

-There are grants available for students working on their Honors projects.
+There are fellowships available for students working on their Honors projects.